simpleinjector/Documentation/source/decisions.rst

 No out-of-the-box support for interception
 ==========================================

-Simple Injector does not support interception out-of-the box, because we want to:
+Simple Injector does not support interception out of the box, because we want to:

 * :ref:`Push developers into best practices <Push-developers-into-best-practices>`
 * :ref:`Fast by default <Fast-by-default>`